hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 Navigation is straightforward, with a very clear division between planning missions, flying, and configuration.
 Views are clean and uncluttered, displaying just the telemetry, mission and flight path information that is needed for safe flight.
 There are both audible and visual notifications for important warnings, and readily accessible logs for less important status updates.
-The SRR Edition even provides a pre-flight checklist to help you ensure your vehicle and mission are safe to fly before you even take off.
+QGC-Gov even provides a pre-flight checklist to help you ensure your vehicle and mission are safe to fly before you even take off.

 Complex missions, including surveying arbitrarily shaped areas, vertical structures and even corridor paths like roads are defined using simple graphical tools.
 You can run pre-planned mission in fully automated mode, using any of a huge range of supported cameras to capture and geotag images.